robenkleene/design-references/blender/blender-dispersion.md

 9. Add a "Math" node and drag from two more sockets into the "Value" sockets of the "Math" node (in the same top to bottom order).
 10. With the "Group Input" selected, type `n` to show the sidebar, and select the "Node" tab.
 In the table, rename the top socket to "IOR" and the bottom socket to "Dispersion".
 11. Connect the "Value" output socket of the "Math" node to the "IOR" input socket of the top "Glass BSDF" node (red).
+12. Repeat steps 9-11, but set the "Math" node to subtract, and connect the output socket to the "IOR" input socket of the blue "Glass BSDF".

+After this is setup, exit the Node Group and play with the IOR and Dispersion settings of the Node Group's node.